NativeScript/push-plugin/README.md

 	or use an existing one.

 - Add the Push Plugin (from NPM).
 This will install the push plugin in node_module, in the root of the project.
 When adding a new platform (or using an existing one) the plugin will be added there as well.
+Go to the application folder and add the push plugin:

 		tns plugin add nativescript-push-notifications